ThomasJScott3/Real-Estate-Ownership-Token/README.md

 Function newAppraisal: Allows a new value to be assigned to a property listed through our protocol.

 Struct House: Acts as a record with different features of the house added to represent information we’d like potential buyers to have access to.
-The variables for this were partially adapted from the standard [!Uniform Residential Appraisal Report form promulgated by Fannie Mae] (https://singlefamily.fanniemae.com/media/12371/display).
+The variables for this were partially adapted from the standard [Uniform Residential Appraisal Report form promulgated by Fannie Mae](https://singlefamily.fanniemae.com/media/12371/display).

 ### Testing